habemus/habemus-website-server/README.md

 In order to associate a custom domain to a project, the user must register the custom domain as a domain that relates to a specific project's _id.

+# h-website-deployer

+h-website-deployer's only function is to resolve a projectId into a website and forward the deploy request to all h-website-servers.
+This architecture enables the deployment process to be modeled as a worker queue (with message guaranteed to be queued and executed by some h-website instance) and that the communication with the multiple instances of h-website-server to be modeled as an event (so that the publishing of the message does not necessary queue it anywhere)